 - Baldor Executive-in-Residence Program Established in 1997, this program is designed to help bridge the gap between the practice of business and the study of business.
-Its mission is to bring top-level business executives and leaders to campus for interaction with students. - Co-Curricular Program The Business Enterprise academic unit offers a co-curricular program designed to help students develop the kinds of work-related skills, attitudes, and behaviors employers seek in today's competitive business environment.
-To that end, the University of the Ozarks PBL-SIFE group has two divisions that work together and separately on a variety of programs and projects.
-Members learn the value of participating in meaningful service projects, build servant leadership skills, hone networking skills, and experience the synergistic effects of participating in a team environment. - o Future Business Leaders of America Phi Beta Lambda PBL is a national association of students interested in business.
-Chartered in 1957 by U of O students and faculty for its distinctive scholastic, service, leadership, and social programs, the Epsilon Psi Chapter is ranked among the top 10 collegiate chapters in the nation.
-PBL offers its members the opportunity to test their knowledge and skills in a variety of individual, team, and chapter competitive events against their peers at colleges and universities throughout the United States. - Students in Free Enterprise SIFE is an international association of students that emphasizes the idea that hard work pays, free enterprise works, democracy leads to prosperity, and freedom brings social responsibility.
-Participating students utilize their skills in the implementation of business-oriented, outreach projects that improve the overall standard of living within the local and international communities.
-U of O SIFE, chartered in 1988, provides leadership training, regional and national competitions, and career opportunity fairs for thousands of college students throughout 40 countries.
-For several years, U of O SIFE has been a first place winner at regional competitions, and a top-performance competitor at the national level. - Donald W. Reynolds Governor's Cup for Entrepreneurial Development U of O students compete in an undergraduate business plan competition designed to encourage students of Arkansas' universities and colleges to act upon their ideas and talents. - Microsoft Certification University of the Ozarks is an authorized Microsoft Office Specialist Testing site.
+Its mission is to bring top-level business executives and leaders to campus for interaction with students. - Co-Curricular Program The Business Enterprise academic unit offers a co-curricular program designed to help students develop the work-related skills, attitudes, and behaviors employers seek in today's global business environment.
+To that end, University of the Ozarks PBL-ENACTUS undertakes a variety of programs and projects designed to augment various business theories students learn in the classroom.
+Active PBL-ENACTUS members learn the value of participating in meaningful service projects, build servant leadership skills, hone networking skills, and experience the synergistic effects of participating in a team environment. - Future Business Leaders of America Phi Beta Lambda The Epsilon Psi Chapter of Phi Beta Lambda, chartered in 1957 by U of O business students and faculty for its distinctive state and national competitive events programs, leadership conferences, service programs, and social opportunities, is ranked among the top 10 collegiate chapters in the United States.
+Phi Beta Lambda offers students the opportunity to test their knowledge, skills, and competencies in wide variety of individual, team, and chapter competitive events.
+Students compete against their peers from colleges and universities throughout the United States.
+Since 1963, U of O's Epsilon Psi Chapter has been a top contender in PBL State and National Leadership Conferences. - ENACTUS To augment U of O's co-curricular program, business students and faculty chartered an ENACTUS chapter in 1988.
+ENACTUS provides leadership training, national and international competitions, and career fairs for students.
+It emphasizes the ideals that hard work pays, free enterprise works, democracy leads to prosperity, and freedom brings social responsibility.
+Through ENACTUS, students utilize their skills in the implementation of business-oriented, outreach projects designed to improve the overall standard of living within the local and international communities.
+For several years, U of O ENACTUS has been a first place winner at regional competitions, and a top-performance competitor at the national level. - Donald W. Reynolds Governor's Cup for Entrepreneurial Development U of O students compete in an undergraduate business plan competition designed to encourage students of Arkansas' universities and colleges to act upon their ideas and talents. - Microsoft Certification University of the Ozarks is an authorized Microsoft Office Specialist Testing site.
 Students with Office Specialist certifications may place this information on their resumes. - Varsity Sales Internship Program In cooperation with Varsity Company International, the University of the Ozarks offers three separate summer sales internships (Sales Internship, Sales Management Internship, and Sales Training and Leadership Internship).
 A designated professor from the University of the Ozarks evaluates each student with the assistance of appropriate personnel from the company.
 The University of the Ozarks awards the course grade and three semester hours of credit.